kiboschool/course-programming-2/src/lessons/data/read-data-from-an-internet-api.md

 To retrieve a web page, a program sends a **request**.
 Behind the scenes, your web browser is constantly sending out requests to get pages to display.

-As you learned in Web Foundtions, websites are built with **HTML**.
+As you learned in Web Foundations, websites are built with **HTML**.
 The browser sends a request for a URL, and the server, sends back a page of HTML.
 The browser interprets this HTML code and shows it on the screen.